 We note that the newborn Savior is also called “Christ the Lord.”
 To the astonished shepherds these titles were pregnant with meaning.
 This Savior is the Christ, the long-awaited Messiah of Israel.
 Every Jew remembered the promise of God that someday the Messiah, the Lord’s anointed, would come to deliver Israel.
 This Messiah-Savior is also Lord.
 He not only will save His people but He will be their King, their Sovereign.

-This article originally appeared here and is used by permission.
+This article on the glory of Christmas originally appeared here, and is used by permission.